Uchswas/baghbandi_ai_game/README.md

 Bagh Bandi is a traditional village game played in South Asia.
 It is an adversarial game with two sides: tigers and goats.
 The tigers want to kill as many goats as they can by capturing them, while the goats are trying to block the movement of tigers through strategic moves and placements.

 In this project, we implement the game as a human-computer play using different **AI algorithms**.
-The human player controls the tiger, while the computer uses AI algorithms to control the goats.
+The human player controls the tigers, while the computer uses AI algorithms to control the goats.
 This is a type of AI adversarial game, where we use different algorithms to make strategic decisions for the goat side.
 The algorithms are `A*`, `Monte Carlo Tree Search`, `BFS`, `DFS`, and `Random`.

- The game features an interactive **Pygame-based graphical interface** where players manually control the tiger by clicking and moving it, while the AI algorithms autonomously manage the goat pieces' movements and placements, creating an engaging adversarial gameplay experience.
+The game features an interactive **Pygame-based graphical interface** where players manually control the tigers by clicking and moving them, while the AI algorithms autonomously manage the goat pieces' movements and placements, creating an engaging adversarial gameplay experience.

 **A demo of our implemented Bagh-Bandi game using Monte-Carlo Tree Search Algorithm is shown below:**